CPD Course for Professional Equine Therapists

 Course notes will be provided.

-Tea, coffee, home-made cakes and a light lunch is included.
+Tea, coffee, home-made cakes and a light lunch of sandwiches, crisps and fruit is included.

 Gillian is an equine anatomist, biomechanist, BHS Senior Coach, professional Sports and Remedial Therapist and author with a first class honours degree in Equine Science and Business Management.